muhammadowais75/communication/README.md

+# Capital Talk - Laal Masjid
+- You can not equate (مساوی) Laal Masjid and South Waziristan.
+# Daily Status at Masaj
 - I stepped away for a short personal break and also faced a power outage.
 # Postgresql DB Access at Masaj
 ```js